 - River Exe Estuary

-Day Two: Our first local morning walk will be a visit to the heaths to enjoy a rousing dawn chorus and search for Dartford Warbler, Yellowhammer and maybe even a Firecrest.
-Following breakfast, we’ll make our way towards the South Hams where we will spend our time visiting various coastal sites, including Prawle and Slapton Ley, as we attempt to pick up freshly arrived migrants.
+Day One: Our first excursion will be to make our way towards the South Hams where we will spend our time visiting various coastal sites, including Prawle and Slapton Ley, as we attempt to pick up freshly arrived migrants.
 The freshwater Ley can attract hundreds of hirundines, Sedge and Reed Warbler as well as a good selection of ducks including rarities such a Ring-necked and Scaup.
 The cliff tops and scrub often pick up migrant passerines as they come in off the sea including Wheatear, Whinchat and Lesser Whitethroat as well as falls of common migrants like Blackcap, Chiffchaff and Goldcrest, or even the odd rarity including Ring Ouzel and Grasshopper Warbler.
 Looking out to sea there is a good chance of spotting cetaceans such as porpoise and dolphin, as well as lingering divers (Northern and Red-throated), grebes (Great Crested and Black-necked) and seabirds which nest along the coast included Gannets, Fulmars, Kittiwakes, Guillemots, Razorbills and Puffins.
 We will also spend some time looking for a Devon specialty, the Cirl Bunting, which can be found in the neighbouring farmland here.

-Day Three: Our second full day will see us venture up on to Dartmoor for both the pre- and post-breakfast walks.
-We will start our day with a stroll across the open moor through a mixture of heathland and blanket bog just as the sun begins to rise.
+Day Two: Our second full day will see us venture up on to Dartmoor, starting our day with a stroll across the open moor at sunrise.
 The moorland is home to a fascinating range of birds including large numbers of Meadow Pipit and Stonechat as well as smaller numbers of Whinchat and Grasshopper Warbler which we will actively search for.
 Dartmoor is also a stronghold for several declining breeders, including Skylark and Snipe, and national rarities such as the Ring Ouzel* and Cuckoo with the latter a primary target.
 After a picnic breakfast, we will then spend the rest of the day exploring Dartmoor’s classic ancient Oak woodlands; covered in mosses, lichens and ferns, often with a carpet of bluebells.
 This kind of woodland is loved by a number of migrant birds, such as the Pied Flycatcher, Spotted Flycatcher, Common Redstart, Wood Warbler as well as one very elusive resident, the Lesser Spotted Woodpecker, which we will hope to see at this peak time for activity.

 *it is unlikely we will see Ring Ouzel during our visit – please see Best of Dartmoor tour if this is a key focus for you.